 Marketing strategies for your business.

 I think that’s what we all underestimate is that finding those people is not as hard as you think.
 If you are clear on what your own vision is because they’re going to be behind you.
 If you are really passionate about what you’re doing then they’re going to be doing the same thing as well.
-Then you nurture those relationships, because they are really crucial to growing your nomadic business.
+Then you nurture those relationships because they are really crucial to growing your nomadic business.

 There’s no one strategy that works for everyone.
 It always really depends on what your business is and what you’re trying to achieve.
-For examples for my last client it was wholesaling, for another client it was all about getting influencers involved.
+For example: for my last client it was wholesaling, for another client it was all about getting influencers involved.

-For another client it was more about direct marketing.
+For another client, it was more about direct marketing.
 So the strategy always depends on who you are and what you’re trying to achieve.

 I’ll go back again to the whole branding perspective.
-That is really the best marketing strategy that you can do is to get clear on your brand because every thing will come from there.
+That is really the best marketing strategy that you can do is to get clear on your brand because everything will come from there.